solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 ### Lesson

 In this lesson, we'll cover burning tokens and delegation.
-You may not use these in your own application, so if you're more interested in NFTs, feel free to skip ahead to
+You may not have a need for these in your own application, so if you're more interested in NFTs, feel free to skip ahead to
 [creating NFTs with Metaplex](/content/courses/tokens-and-nfts/nfts-with-metaplex.md)!